Emotions in Online Content Diffusion: Data

 \section{Data}

-To analyze emotions embedded in online articles and their diffusion cascades, we first randomly sampled 100,000 official accounts, the publishers on WeChat\footnote{3.5 million active publishers generate, on average, more than 4.9 million articles per day on the WeChat official account platform, a feature of WeChat platform.}, then filtered out the inactive publishers who posted fewer than 10 articles during our observation period (August 31 to November 30, 2018), and, finally, sampled 38,839 publishers.
-We recorded the average number of followers of each publisher during our observation period (publisher's popularity), the average number of articles that the publishers posted per day (publisher's proactivity), and publisher type (i.e. individual, media\footnote{Organizations with government permission to publish the content of newspaper, radio, and television.}, business enterprises, government or other organizations).
+To analyze emotional expressions in online articles and their diffusion cascades, we first randomly sampled 100,000 official accounts, the publishers on WeChat,\footnote{A total of 3.5 million active publishers generate, on average, more than 4.9 million articles per day on the WeChat official account platform, a feature of the WeChat platform.} then filtered out the inactive publishers who posted fewer than 10 articles during our observation period (August 31 to November 30, 2018), and, then sampled 38,839 publishers.
+We recorded the average number of followers of each publisher during our observation period (publisher's popularity), the average number of articles that the publishers posted per day (publisher's proactivity), and publisher type (i.e. individual, media\footnote{Organizations with government permission to publish the content of a newspaper, radio, and television.}, business enterprises, government or other organizations).

 For each of these publishers, we randomly selected 10\% of the articles that they posted during the study period and collected 387,486 online articles in total for analysis.
-This random sample well represents the articles distributed and diffused on WeChat and covers the topics as diverse as politics, economics, business, society, sports, technology, etc. The sample includes both short texts (fewer than 100 characters, similar to tweets) and long articles (more than 100,000 characters, similar to newspaper and magazine articles and chapters in a novel), with a mean article length of 1164.60 characters and a standard deviation of 2060.98 characters.
-Although the WeChat platform mainly publishes text, it allows articles to contain images and videos\footnote{Our results are robust to the sample that excluded the articles containing mainly video but few words, which we will detail in Robustness Checks.}.
+This random sample well represents the articles distributed and diffused on WeChat and covers topics as diverse as politics, economics, business, society, sports, and technology, among others.
+The sample includes both short texts (fewer than 100 characters, similar to tweets) and long articles (more than 100,000 characters, similar to newspaper and magazine articles and chapters in a novel), with a mean article length of 1,164.60 characters and a standard deviation of 2,060.98 characters.
+Although the WeChat platform publishes mainly text, it allows articles to contain images and videos\footnote{Our results are robust to the sample that excluded the articles that contain mainly video but few words, which we detail in the section on robustness checks.}.
 We also recorded the number of images and the number of videos in each article.